Seasonal treasures: Top 10 list of autumn foods

-2. Quinces are an elusive treasure, but you might be lucky enough to find some at a farmers' market, or from a friend or neighbor with a glut.
-Their hard flesh softens to perfumed sweetness when cooked; try them cubed in a lamb or chicken tagine for a burst of exotic flavor, or poach slices in a light sugar syrup for a delicious dessert.
+2. Quinces are an elusive treasure, but you might be lucky enough to find some at a farmers' market, or from a friend or neighbour with a glut.
+Their hard flesh softens to perfumed sweetness when cooked; try them cubed in a lamb or chicken tagine for a burst of exotic flavour, or poach slices in a light sugar syrup for a delicious dessert.

 4. Cabbage is delicious shredded and added to a warming soup with ham, white beans, tomatoes and a little grated parmesan.

 5. Wild mushrooms are in season now.
-Though expensive, you only need a few to transform a dish with their earthy flavor.
-Pan-fry in garlic and butter and serve in a simple omelet, or add a dash of cream and pile onto buttered toast.
+Though expensive, you only need a few to transform a dish with their earthy flavour.
+Pan-fry in garlic and butter and serve in a simple omelette, or add a dash of cream and pile onto buttered toast.

 8. Partridge are cheap, plentiful, and low in fat.
 Wrap them in streaky bacon, scatter with thyme, crushed juniper and rosemary, and roast until cooked through.
 Serve with squash and braised red cabbage for a quick, easy and unusual roast.